Iainuk86/portfolio/README.md

 # portfolio
 Code for my portfolio website.

-Currently deployed on Google Cloud Platform, which seems to be serving content a lot slower than anything deployed on AWS.
+Currently deployed on Google Cloud Platform, which seems to be serving content a lot slower than other apps deployed on AWS.